Travel Information Istria

 Aquapark Istralandia

 This popular water park, located between Umag and Novigrad, is the perfect place for an adventurous day out with the whole family during a holiday in Istria.
 With its many slides and swimming pools, Istralandia offers excitement, fun, and entertainment for both young and old.
-Open from 27/05 - 17/09
+Check opening times.

 Poreč